Chris56974/Pethreon/README.md

 A smart contract can only have an ether balance if it has a payable function.
 The payable function can be `receive() external payable {}` (v0.6.0) which runs like a lifecycle hook whenever the contract receives a transaction with no input data (you can emit an event here).
 Or it can be a payable function that users call explicitely in the input data.
 Whenever you're calling a payable function from outside the contract via a library like ethersJS or web3, you'll automatically have an overrides object passed in for you where you can provide the details e.g contract.method(arg1, arg2, {overrides}).
 If you want the contract to send ether to someone else, then you have to make their address payable in the contract e.g payable(address).
 The contract's balance starts off at 0, and you can see it with address(this).balance.

+### HTML5 main tag and SPA's?

+Some people recommend using the main tag on [every page](https://stackoverflow.com/questions/44308760).
+I wondered if this rule of thumb applies to single page applications?
+I'm only serving one HTML page, but if I use the main tag multiple times with react router, will that effect SEO at all?
+Something I haven't thought about until now.

 ## Sources

 - [Sergei's Pethreon](https://github.com/s-tikhomirov/pethreon)